wikanadnyana/wikanadnyana/README.md

-# Hello visitor ! 👋
+# Hy ! 👋

 I'm a final year IT student who is interested in fullstack development and data analyst.

-# ⚡ Still learning hehe :D
+## ⚡ Still focusing in learn this stuff :

 ### Programming Language